Health Science Curriculum:

 Most Health Science programs have a Principles of Health Science course that lays the foundation for that career pathway in their district.

 Make sure to include the basics topics of that course, such as History of Healthcare, Anatomy and Physiology, Medical Terminology, CPR Basics, and Medical Math.
+These tend to fit into many other classes too, including specialized classes for home health aides, medical assisting, and other professions.

 Once you know your courses and standards, make a quick list of the topics you need to cover during the year.

-Where to find Health Science Lesson Plans
+Where to Find Health Science Lesson Plans

 Knowing what you want to cover in your health science curriculum is only half the battle.
 Now comes the tiresome search for health science lesson plans.
 Do you feel like this teacher?